bbrzycki/setigen/README.md

 ## Minimal Working Example

-Here's an example using astropy units to express frame parameters:
+Here's an example of synthetic signal generation, using `astropy.units` to express frame parameters:

 ```
 from astropy import units as u
 sys.path.append("../")